rossrobino/blog/src/content/svelte-component-library.md

 ## Setup

 - Navigate to a directory in your terminal where you will create your project
-- Run `npm create svelte@latest`, configure your project with the CLI, select the `Library skeleton project` template, I'm going to use TypeScript in this tutorial
+- Run `npx sv@latest create`, configure your project with the CLI, select the `Svelte library project` template, I'm going to use TypeScript in this tutorial
 - Update `README.md` with information about your project

 ## Project information

-Since this is a library project, it's important to add in your relevant information to the `package.json` file so it will appear in npm when the package is published.
+Since this is a library project, it's important to add in your relevant information to the `package.json` file so it will appear on npm when the package is published.
 The template sets much of this up for us, but we will need to edit a few fields.

 You can read more on this in the [svelte-package documentation](https://kit.svelte.dev/docs/packaging).